kyechan99/the-bug/README.md

 ![playing](./images/playing.gif)

-You must eat all the food to succeed.
+Eat all the food to succeed.